carogaltier/medscheduler/docs/user-guide/outputs_overview.md

 ---

-## Summary
+## Next Steps

-- **Appointments** is the primary dataset and usually sufficient for analysis.
-- **Slots** enables capacity and utilization studies.
-- **Patients** provides demographic context and can be linked to appointments for richer analysis.

-For advanced configuration of how these tables are generated, continue to the {doc}`customization_options` section.
+- For advanced configuration of how these tables are generated, continue to the {doc}`customization_options` section.